 Combine pickle juice and cut chicken breast in a bowl.
 Cover and marinate in the fridge for at least 30 minutes up to overnight.
 The longer you marinate, the stronger the pickle flavor will be.

-Once marinated, remove from fridge and drain/discard the pickle juice by putting the chicken in a strainer/collander.
+Once marinated, remove from fridge.
+Drain and discard the pickle juice by putting the chicken in a strainer.

-Combine all dry ingredients (almond flour through pepper) in a small bowl and then sprinkle on top of drained chicken in a medium bowl (I just rinse out, dry and reuse the medium bowl from earlier cause #dishes).
+Combine all dry ingredients (almond flour through pepper) in a small bowl and then sprinkle on top of drained chicken in a medium bowl.
 Stir gently until all pieces are covered with breading.

 Heat oil in a medium saucepan over medium high heat.
 I use about a 1/4" deep of oil.
 Once oil is heated, place pieces coated chicken in the oil.
 Don't crowd the pan, there should be space in between pieces.